applicationsonline/librarian/README.md

 Written by Jay Feldblum.

-Copyright (c) 2011-2012 ApplicationsOnline, LLC.
+Copyright (c) 2011-2013 ApplicationsOnline, LLC.

 Released under the terms of the MIT License.
-For further information, please see the file `MIT-LICENSE`.
+For further information, please see the file `LICENSE.txt`.